cvmfs/doc-cvmfs/cpt-repo.rst

 in the repository just like any other files that have identical content.
-Note that if, in a subsequent publish operation, only one of these cross-directory hardlinks gets changed, the other hardlinks remain unchanged (the hardlink got “broken”).
+Note that if, in a subsequent publish operation, only one of these cross-directory hardlinks gets changed, the other hardlinks remain unchanged (the hardlink got "broken").